ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 The bot token was stored in the **library** as a secret key-value pair.
 #### Creating Our Bot
 This is a prerequisite if you want to work with Telegram since a bot token and a chat id are required to function.
-Telegram has a neat tutorial on how to create your own bot using the "Botfather" which you can find here : [The Botfather](https://core.telegram.org/bots)
+Telegram has a neat tutorial on how to create your own bot using the "Botfather" which you can find here : [The Botfather](https://core.telegram.org/bots){:target="_blank" rel="noopener noreferrer"}
 #### Sending Out Notifications
 Now that we have our bot token and a chat id we can define a message that gets sent everytime the task is reached.